mkm-cdnz/weird-guys/README.md

 ## Prompt given to GPT-5:
 '''
 I want to visualize the data in "POTUS Presidential Actions" from the attached Google Sheets document.
 This spreadsheet is a database of articles.

 - Columns G:AE tracks keywords, with Boolean values ["TRUE", "FALSE"] denoting if a given row mentions a given keyword.
 - I want an interactive force-directed network graph to visualize the relationship various keywords have.
+'''
 ![potus_keywords_network](images/oneshot_potus_keywords_network.png "potus_keywords_network.png")

+***
+# Incorporating Gephi
+I am still learning to use and understand Gephi and graph visualizations, but I am already asking unanticipated questions based on stories that emerge from the data.
+- Keyword size denotes frequency within dataset
+- Green lines connect words that are found in the same ‘Presidential Action’
+- Line thickness denotes frequency that connected words appear together